Related publications

 Pension Credit

-Universal Credit will only affect you if you or your partner is below State Pension age.
-There are also other benefits you may be able to claim if you're on a low income and do not qualify for Universal Credit.
+If you or your partner are below State Pension age, you may qualify for Universal Credit.
+There are also other benefits you may be able to claim if you're on a low income.

-Universal Credit is a means-tested payment that could help if you're on a low income or out of work.
-You must meet some extra criteria to qualify for it, like you have to be looking for work if you’re under State Pension age.
+Universal Credit is a means-tested payment that you could get if you're on a low income or out of work.
+You must meet some extra criteria to qualify for it – for example, you should have £16,000 or less in savings.

 Universal Credit replaces the following benefits (called legacy benefits):

-If you're currently getting one or more legacy benefits and your circumstances change, you might have to claim Universal Credit.
-In some situations, you may also qualify for the New Style ESA and New Style JSA.
-These are based on your National Insurance contributions and NI credits from the last two to three years.
-They can be paid alongside Universal Credit if you qualify for them.
+You may be able to make a new claim for New Style ESA and New Style JSA.
+These have replaced Contribution-based ESA and Contribution-based JSA and you can claim them if you have enough National Insurance contributions and National Insurance credits from the two previous tax years.
+These benefits can be paid alongside Universal Credit if you qualify for them.
 However, if you get them, they’ll be considered when calculating how much Universal Credit you’re entitled to.

 To qualify for Universal Credit, you must: